 North Africa Contact person: Dr Rania (Alahmer) Abdalla Abuelhassan

 Please follow the link to learn more about the upcoming CPF events and register at https://www.iaf-world.org/site/events/cpf

 To know more about the CPF process, please see the links below:

-If you feel you are ready to go ahead with the process, as the first step kindly register your interest through firstname.lastname@example.org.
+If you feel you are ready to go ahead with the process, as the first step kindly register your interest to Troy Woodland at firstname.lastname@example.org.